The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 Getting a used car warranty from a third-party provider such as Endurance or CARCHEX gives you more freedom than shopping at a dealer.
 You can take time to compare plans from multiple companies.
 You also don't have to make up your mind when you're sitting at the dealership itching to get into your new ride.

 Several levels of warranty coverage are available to drivers, each promising to pay to repair or replace certain vehicle parts.
 From comprehensive coverage to just the essentials, here’s an overview of the types of used car extended warranties:

-- Bumper-to-Bumper: A bumper-to-bumper warranty is most similar to the manufacturer’s original warranty and covers any part except for a list of exclusions.
+- Bumper-to-bumper: A bumper-to-bumper warranty is most similar to the manufacturer’s new vehicle warranty and covers any part except for a list of exclusions.